Does the welfare system help prevent and support people out of homelessness? Our research aims to help find out.

 Welfare support plays a vital role when it comes to preventing and tackling homelessness.

-If you have lost your job, benefits can prevent you ending up on the streets.
-While you look for work, benefits provide an income to help you survive.
-If you are unable to work, the welfare system can help cover the basic necessities of living.
-Understandably, many people who have experienced homelessness do received benefits.
+If you have lost your job, welfare support can prevent you ending up on the streets.
+While you look for work, welfare support provides an income to help you survive.
+If you are unable to work, welfare support can help cover the basic necessities of living.
+Unsurprisingly, many people who have experienced homelessness do receive welfare support.

 - prevents homelessness

 - helps individuals to get back on their feet

 - does not disadvantage vulnerable people

 - works with homelessness charities to provide the best support possible

 We already know UC can be problematic.
 But we need to find out more and identify practical solutions.
 This is why we are working with members, particularly in London, to gather evidence and and ideas for delivery of UC in a way that works for people experiencing homelessness.
 If you or the people you work with have experience of claiming UC and want to tell us about it or you have ideas about how UC might work more effictively for people experiencing homelessness, please let us know via our survey.